 Can I deposit bags of change into the account?

 Yes.
 A maximum of 5 bags of change per day may be deposited.
-All change must be bagged correctly as mixed change will not be accepted.
+All change must be bagged correctly as we cannot accept mixed change.

 Do any other deposits go through the account?